 Not long ago there were few safe options for helping a furry friend to cope with pain.
 Dogs would just deal with it, which is actually better than being harmed by poisonous Tylenol.

-Today we have improved non-steroidal anti inflammatory drugs (NSAIDs) such as Meloxicam and Rimadyl (Carprofen).
-If you can afford to bring your dog to a vet then be sure to ask about those names.
+There are improved non-steroidal anti inflammatory drugs (NSAIDs) such as Meloxicam and Rimadyl (Carprofen).
+Bring your dog to a vet and be sure to ask about those names.

-All NSAIDs, however, have a potential for side effects and canine complications.
+The truth is all NSAIDs have potential side effects.
 If you’re wondering about aspirin, it too is risky for dogs.
 All the popular brands are potentially harmful.

 Conclusion on Tylenol

-Tylenol is not safe for your dog.
-Never provide any form of acetaminophen, no matter how small a dose.
+Tylenol isn’t safe for your dog.
+Never provide acetaminophen in any dose.
 More appropriate and much safer NSAIDs exist, but they often require a vet’s prescription.
-Alternatively, get well-regarded pain tablets designed for dogs.
-Make no mistake about it, Tylenol is toxic.
-Most human pain killers are off limits to pets.
+Tylenol is easily toxic and off limits to pets.